SimBuddy/SpookyEyes/README.md

 (3) **I have added a working user_setup.h file which will ONLY work on the LCD display device shown above.
 You can use that as oppsed to editing as above.**

-Ensure you have enabled PSRAM if using the board above - do this in the Arduin IDE.
+Ensure you have enabled PSRAM if using the board above - do this in the Arduino IDE.

 RESTART THE ARDUINO IDE TO ENABLE CHANGES.